Hariharnath-Paduchuru/simple_send_message_raspberry_Azure/README.md

     ```

 - The code will now start sending a simple message to your Azure IoT Hub device.
 You should see the message being printed on the console.
-- You should use the Azure IoT Explorer to monitor the data received at the IoT Hub.
-- To configure the Azure IoT Explorer, look into the steps mentioned [here](https://github.com/Azure/azure-iot-explorer)

 That's it!
 You have successfully run the Python code on your Raspberry Pi to send simple message to your Azure IoT Hub device.